-- The visual alarm appears on the touch screen, and - The audio alarm is audible, or the ventilator vibrates if in vibration mode.
+(2) The audio alarm is audible, or the ventilator vibrates if in vibration mode.

 NOTE: Other alarms and/or multiple alarms may occur during the testing procedure.
 If a different alarm occurs from the one you're testing for, use the Active Alarms button on the touch screen to display the alarm list.
 The alarm you are testing for may be listed in the list of additional alarms.
-For more information, see "Alarms, Alerts, and Troubleshooting" on page 75.
+For more information, see "Chapter 7: Alarms, Alerts, and Troubleshooting" on page 78.